 By repeatedly extending her ancestral visa, Dr Anuska Viljoen worked and studied in the UK for 10 years.
 The HPTG had planted a seed that encouraged her to overcome her restricted and conventional training and become willing to investigate alternative therapies, for both animals and humans.
 (In a future time this resolve would save her life!)
 She came to the informed decision that “this stuff really works” and was able to extend her treatment methods to include homeopathy, acupuncture, nutritional therapy and crystal healing for animals.

-Being a practical person, Dr Anuska is passionate about anything she personally observes working.
+Being a practical person, Dr Anuska Viljoen is passionate about anything she personally observes working.
 Even if current limited science can’t explain how it works it does not dissuade her that it doesn’t.
-(Newtonian physics has to all intents and purposes been rendered outdated by the discoveries of quantum physics, as have past proponents of the "earth is flat" and the "sun circles the earth" theories.
-Many aspects of it still mystifies scientists but they have undeniable proof that it works. e.g. the observer and the observed are connected.)
+(Newtonian physics has to all intents and purposes been proved to be an incomplete rendition of science in similar manner as past proponents of the "earth is flat" and the "sun circles the earth" presumptions.
+Since powerful microscopes have lead to the discovery of quantum physics revealing minute particles are more energy than matter, and beyond what is visible to the eye, that everything is connected, a new paradigm for life and its' meaning is inevitable.)

 Not being content to just conform to conventional practice’s rigid rules and some ploys used to increase practice income, she started to look for practices where she could gain holistic experience and feel ethically comfortable while being mentored.